gravitee-io/gravitee-platform-docs/docs/apim/getting-started/hybrid-deployment/hybrid-deployment-on-kubernetes.md

 From this file, we can see that:

-* the gateway is not exposed through the ingress controller (it is not accepting API calls for the bridge gateway)
+* the Gateway is not exposed through the ingress controller (it is not accepting API calls for the bridge gateway)
-* we have enabled the bridge service for the gateway and declared a new ingress to expose it to remote clusters
+* we have enabled the bridge service for the Gateway and declared a new ingress to expose it to remote clusters

 <figure><img src="https://docs.gravitee.io/images/apim/3.x/installation/hybrid/hybrid_deployment_ingress.png" alt=""><figcaption><p>APIM management cluster</p></figcaption></figure>

-### Deploy the gateway cluster
+### Deploy the Gateway cluster

 1. Again, we need to initialize the cluster with some prerequisites: